Repeating and random paving patterns are hugely popular for anyone who’s looking to add an extra level of interest to their garden.

 You may not know exactly how many cuts you will need to make before you start, but planning ahead will give you a rough idea and as long as you are prepared to adjust accordingly, you will always be able to find a way to get the best out of your paving.

 Find out more about cutting methods and the tools you will need to cut paving slabs here.

 If you are not carrying out the work yourself, be sure to have the necessary conversations with your landscaper so that they can plan accordingly.

-Most landscapers will have worked with mixed-size patio kits many times before and will always have their own methods for laying them.
+Most landscapers will have worked with paving patterns many times before and will always have their own methods for laying the slabs.
 Any experienced landscaper will likely have their own ideas for how to best utilise the slabs to fit your space.

 It’s always a great idea to dry lay your patio first so you can see how the slabs will look once properly laid and be sure to consider your starting point when it comes to the laying process.

 Remember to check the exact size and quantities of the slabs that you are ordering and balance your joint widths for a clean and consistent finish to the design.